It Must Be Love (Labi Siffre song): Madness version

-Madness's version was originally issued as a standalone single in late-1981, reaching number 4 on the UK singles chart, and appeared on their UK number one compilation album Complete Madness the following year, and on many other Madness compilations since.
-In 1983, it peaked in the US Billboard chart at number 33.
+In late 1981, Madness released their version originally as a standalone single, reaching number 4 on the UK singles chart, and it appeared on their UK number one compilation album Complete Madness the following year, and on many other Madness compilations since.
+In 1983, it peaked on the US Billboard chart at number 33.

-In 2009, Madness's cover version was featured in an advertisement for LoveFilm.
-In 2012, it was featured in a US advertisement for Volkswagen Passat.
+Madness's version was featured in a UK advertisement for Volvo V70 in 1999, in an advertisement for LoveFilm in 2009 and a US advertisement for the Volkswagen Passat in 2012.

 In 2012, Madness performed the song with Olly Murs at V Festival.

 Music video

 The video mostly shows band members playing in a white room and standing over a grave.
 It also features guitarist Chris Foreman and saxophonist Lee Thompson playing their instruments underwater.
 A killer whale is also seen.
 Foreman appears at the start of the video warning viewers not to attempt the "very dangerous stunt" they are about to see.
 Labi Siffre makes a cameo appearance as a violin player.

-Madness's recording was reissued in 1992, and this time reached number 6 in the UK chart.
+Madness's recording was reissued in 1992, and this time reached number 6 on the UK chart.
 A slightly remixed version with a definite ending instead of the original fade-out, appeared on the 2002 compilation Our House: the Original Songs.
-In 2007, a remixed version of the Madness cover appeared in the German Edgar Wallace spoof movie Neues vom Wixxer, along with a new recording called "NW5".
+In 2007, a remixed version of the Madness cover appeared in the German Edgar Wallace spoof film Neues vom Wixxer, along with a new recording called "NW5".
 As well as the remix to the song, a new video was filmed, including three members of the band (Suggs, Chas Smash and Dan Woodgate) along with members of the cast.